flutter/flutter/engine/src/flutter/CONTRIBUTING.md

  * `flutter start --engine-src-path /path/to/engine/src -t tabs.dart`

+If you're going to be debugging crashes in the engine, make sure you add `android:debuggable="true"` to the `<application>` element in the `android/AndroidManifest.xml` file for the Flutter app you are using to test the engine.

 ### Desktop (Mac and Linux), for tests

  * `gclient sync` to update your dependencies.